Blog Post

 Activity data is a great place to start, but top sales leaders are focused on outcomes.
 They prioritize this by tracking the metrics that indicate progress toward those outcomes.

 Since Salesloft provides a single view of sellers’ pipelines, you can review sales calls and emails right from your dashboard.
-Using this level of data, you can individualize your coaching sessions to ensure a more meaningful coaching experience for every rep.
+Using this level of data, you can individualize your coaching sessions to ensure a more meaningful coaching experience for every rep in the sales organization.

 2. Guide, don’t tell

-It would be easy to point out the problem and tell your rep how to solve it—but the goal of coaching is to empower salespeople, not hold their hands.
+It would be easy to identify areas for improvement and tell your rep how to solve it—but the goal of coaching is to empower salespeople, not hold their hands.

 When you spot an issue, guide your rep through a non-directional learning approach by asking open-ended questions related to: